NikKowPHP/social-brain/chapters/chapter-16.md

 After successfully using the Conductor's Shield to force David's political attacks into the open, Maria and her team faced a new challenge: preparing a unified defense to protect their project's resources.
 The week they spent preparing that response was one of the most intense of her career.
 They successfully navigated the politics, presenting a clear, data-backed case to leadership that respectfully corrected David's narrative.
 It was a huge win, but it came at a cost.

-That Friday evening, Maria felt nothing but a deep, hollow exhaustion.
-She snapped at her partner over a minor question and felt a wave of guilt.
-She had conducted the orchestra perfectly at work, but she had come home with no music left in her.
+That Friday evening, Maria stared at the condensation on her water glass, unable to follow her partner's story.
+His voice was a distant hum.
+When he asked what she wanted for dinner, the simple question felt like a crushing weight.
+"I don't care," she snapped, the words sharper than she intended.
+The look on his face sent a hot spike of shame through her, but she was too tired to retrieve the words, too tired to fix it.
 This is **Conductor's Fatigue**, the emotional and cognitive cost of high-stakes performance that we first identified in Chapter 11.

 #### **The Science: The Threat of Self-Criticism**